 No, my encouraging words “good work” did not refer to their performance; they referred to their courage to boldly step forward, let go of the known, and reach for the not-yet-known: who they might be.
 For though change can be painful, nothing is as painful as staying stuck where you don’t belong.

 Just as a caterpillar is not meant to die a caterpillar, you are also made for something more, so long as you stay encouraged to continue betting on yourself.

 What are you doing today to encourage the good work that reveals your true capacity?

-Hashtag Positivity can help you and the people you lead achieve growth by design through community engagement keynotes and assemblies, leadership development workshops, and change management coaching.
+Hashtag Positivity can help you and the people you influence experience joy through change management coaching, leadership development workshops, and community engagement keynotes and assemblies.
 Connect with Jonas today to discuss your challenges, goals, and obstacles.

 Jonas Cain, M.Ed. is a storyteller, magician, musician, and facilitator of fascination on a mission to help you experience abiding joy.